 Qatar Petroleum said that it has awarded a contract to offshore oil services company McDermott to provide detail design of offshore jackets for its North Field expansion project in the Persian Gulf.

-The state-owned petroleum company said that the ‘Detailed Design’ of the jackets is a major step prior to awarding the procurement, fabrication and installation (EPCI) contract by the year end.
+The state-owned petroleum company said that the ‘Detailed Design’ of the jackets is a major step prior to awarding the engineering, procurement, fabrication and installation (EPCI) contract by the year end.
 The EPCI contract, in turn, is expected to pave way for launching the drilling campaign next year, said Qatar Petroleum.

 Qatargas, a subsidiary of Qatar Petroleum has been given the responsibility of executing the mega-project of Detailed Design.
 The company is expected to start the ‘Detailed Engineering’ alongside McDermott for the offshore jackets along with the recently awarded front end engineering and design (FEED) contract for the onshore facilities given to Chiyoda.